-A rich, thick syrup that tastes like green black walnuts smell.
-Makes about 3.5 cups of "honey".
+A rich, thick syrup made from unripe black walnuts.
+Makes about 3.5 cups.

 Maceration / aging30d

 Keyword: Black Walnuts, Green Black Walnuts

 1lb(roughly 15-22) young unripe black walnuts or butternuts soft enough that they can be cut through with a knife

 2lb Brown sugar or Turbinado sugar

 Harvest unripe black walnuts directly from the tree.
 While it may be tempting to harvest walnuts that have already fallen, you will want to cut some of them in half to make sure they're pearly white and clean on the inside, without any spotting or deterioration.
 Wash the walnuts and reserve.

 Wearing gloves, cut the walnuts in half using a heavy knife, preferably on a cutting board you don't mind getting stained.
 Older recipes often mention crushing or pounding the unripe nuts, which you could also do, but beware of splattering juice.

 Mix the walnut with the sugar, then pack into a container that can accomodate the entire mixture.
 For the amount listed, you would want a half gallon mason jar.